Alison Bashford: Academic career

-Honours
+Honours and recognition

 In 2010, Bashford was elected a Fellow of the Australian Academy of the Humanities.
 In July 2017, she was elected a Fellow of the British Academy, the United Kingdom's national academy for the humanities and social sciences.
 She is also a Fellow of the Royal Society of New South Wales.

 In 2021 she was awarded the Dan David Prize.
+She won the 2023 Nib Literary Award and was shortlisted for the 2023 Cundill History Prize for The Huxleys.

 Selected works

 Besides a number of book chapters and peer-reviewed journal articles, Bashford has written or edited the following books: